 A "W" indicates an approved withdrawal from the course and is assigned only when the student has completed the official withdrawal processes.
+Credits not used to compute grade point average (GPA) and not counted toward graduation.

 A "UW" indicates an unauthorized withdrawal and is assigned only when the student has never attended the class for which he/she enrolled.
+Credits not used to compute grade point average (GPA) and not counted toward graduation.